⛈ Severe Storm Warning

 - Run Filter 24/7 until clear and a chlorine residual has been established.

 - Resume Normal Operation

 If you are reading this and you are NOT a Pool Pro, CPO, or Aquatic Professional please contact a Swimming Pool Service Company to Help Remediate the Aftermath of the Hurricane.

 Using a Pool Service Company

-If you are using a swimming pool service company, whether it is your regular service company or just for after the storm cleans up, please be patient.
-Try to remember that everybody’s pool looks just like yours does and some look even worse.
+If you are using a swimming pool service company, whether your regular service company or just after the storm cleans up, please be patient.
+Try to remember that everybody’s pool looks just like yours does, and some look even worse.
 The service company will also have the added challenge of getting from home to home with downed trees blocking roadways and a potential gasoline shortage.
 Understand that this individual’s home has gone through everything yours has.
-Please know that you are a priority and they are doing everything they can to get to you as quickly as possible.
+Please know that you are a priority, and they are doing everything they can to get to you as quickly as possible.

 If anyone needs assistance in locating a Pool Service Company, Certified Pool Operator, or AFO for help in the recovery process of your swimming pool following the storm, I am certain that we will know of someone in your area.
-If you just have a question, we can help there too.
-Please do not hesitate to reach out to us via our contact form at Laura Blows ?
+If you have a question, we can help there too.
+Would you please not hesitate to reach out to us via our contact form?

 Similar Article Chlorine Gas Cloud Injuries at Public Pools Caused by Liquid Chlorine Injection Malfunction ⚠️

 I hope this has helped you in making Preparing Your Pool For A Hurricane easier!